systemetic-dev/CRUD_app/README.md

 Imagine a website without backend:

 You type username → nothing saves
-You login → nothing checks
+You login → nothing chec

-You order food → order disappears

 3. 🧱 Small building blocks (simple ideas)
 Backend is made of small jobs: